codedbykishore/mystery-versal/README.md

 - Build Season 2 puzzle sets

 ### For Puzzle Creators
 Have an idea?
 We're always looking for creative challenges.
-[Submit here →](https://github.com/codedbykishore/mystery-versal/discussions)
+[Submit your puzzle ideas →](https://github.com/codedbykishore/mystery-versal/discussions/new?category=ideas)

 ---